Joe DiMaggio: Legacy

 On August 8, 2011, the United States Postal Service announced that an image of DiMaggio would appear on a stamp for the first time.
 It was issued as part of the "Major League Baseball All-Star Stamp Series," which came out in July 2012.

 DiMaggio insisted on being introduced as the "Greatest Living Ballplayer" at events, including Yankee Old-Timers Day, and he once punched Billy Crystal in the stomach for not introducing him as such.

 In 2013, the Bob Feller Act of Valor Award honored DiMaggio as one of 37 Baseball Hall of Fame members for his service in the United States Army Air Force during World War II.

+The Joe DiMaggio Fields in his hometown of Martinez, California, are named after him.

+There is a Joe DiMaggio Street in San Antonio, Texas.

 Career statistics

 DiMaggio played in 10 World Series, winning 9.
 His only loss was in the 1942 World Series.
-He batted .271 (54-199), with 27 runs scored, 8 home runs and 30 RBI in 51 post-season games.
+He batted .271 (54–199), with 27 runs scored, 8 home runs, and 30 RBI in 51 post-season games.

 In popular culture

-DiMaggio's popularity during his career was such that he was referenced in film, television, literature, art, and music both during his career and decades after he retired.
+An American icon, DiMaggio's popularity during his career was such that he was referred to in film, television, literature, art, and music both during his career and decades after he retired.